Recovery With the Support of a Caring and Skilled Doctor

 This “vicious circle” or unconscious “conspiracy of silence” between the prescriber and patient must be recognized and addressed.
 Dr. Weiss has the training and skills to help the patient (and sometimes his or her own prescribing doctor) recognize that the use of the pharmaceutical has become counterproductive and help reverse what was seemingly an uncontrollable decline.

 In some cases, discontinuing a prescription drug requires a slow reduction in dosage to limit withdrawal-type symptoms.
-Other strategies to help in withdrawal is to switch up the addictive substance for a less addictive or harmful drug on a temporary basis (e.g., nicotine that does no damage to the lungs like nicotine gum or patches).
+Another strategy to help with withdrawal is to switch up the addictive substance for a less addictive or harmful drug on a temporary basis (e.g., nicotine that does no damage to the lungs like nicotine gum or patches).
 Adjunctive medications may be used as well.
-Witness the “oldie but goodie” Antabuse or disulfiram, which cause a physical “reaction” when the patient drinks, designed to cause negative reinforcement.
+Witness the “oldie but goodie” Antabuse or disulfiram, which causes a physical “reaction” when the patient drinks, designed to cause negative reinforcement.

 In the end, this does not mean a medication with a risk of addiction should never be taken.
 It just means close monitoring with a doctor is essential, along with honest and open communication skills.